God’s Preparation Process

-So I learnt that in times of spiritual apostasy, such as I believe we are currently living in, that the Lord will keep His believers alive via differing and unusual means that you might not expect, than in previous times.
-As in Jesus’ example, both Elijah and Elisha were sent outside of the land of Israel to work miracles for foreigners, as they were not accepted in their own country, due to the apostate nature of the leaders and people.
-They had to put God first and their homeland and their friends and families second.
-Likewise I find that true followers of the Lord Jesus Christ are frequently not accepted in most churches in our day and age.
+So I learnt that in times of spiritual apostasy that the Lord will keep His people alive via differing and unusual means that you might not expect.
+As Jesus said, both Elijah and Elisha were sent outside of the land of Israel to work miracles for foreigners, due to not being accepted in their own country, due to the apostacy.
+They had to put God first and their homeland, their friends and their families second.
+They were willing to go where the Lord sent them.

 I have noticed that it is often instructive to find out the meanings of names in the bible stories, so I have found that the place Cherith means to cut off.

-Also I noticed that although the Lord led him to water, the food came via non-kosher means.
+Although the Lord led Elijah to water, the food came via non-kosher means.
 The ravens, who would normally eat dead meat, brought meat and bread twice a day for him.
-This was not a normal method of feeding, far from it, as Jews consider the raven an unclean bird.
-This was God feeding his follower in a totally different manner, one that his religious upbringing had not prepared him for!
+This was not a normal method of feeding – far from it – as Jews consider the raven an unclean bird.

 So at Cherith we have Elijah: